Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Equation of State for the FRW Universe in the Brane World Scenario

-The first solution $\rho_+$ can reduce to the expression of energy density in GR when the brane tension $\lambda$ approaches infinity, but the second solution $\rho_-$ can not, so we drop this solution.
+The first solution $\rho_+$ can reduce to the one in GR when the brane tension $\lambda$ approaches infinity, but the second solution $\rho_-$ can not, so we drop this solution.
 Apply the solution $\rho_+$ to the continuity equation (\ref{continuity}), one can get the pressure

 Therefore, the work density of ordinary matter is

 combined with (\ref{kappa}), (\ref{KHT}), (\ref{tp2}) and $V=4\pi R_A^3/3$, one can get the equation of state

 but it is more concise to use the radius of the apparent horizon